vanOosterhoutLab/HybridCheck/use_hybrids.md

 permalink: use_HybridCheck.html
 ---

-There are several different ways you can use HybridCheck:
+There are several different ways you can install and use HybridCheck:

 1. If you don't want to use R, you may use one of the pre-packaged utilities we provide for Windows, OS X, and Linux.

-2.
+2. We provide Docker containers on Dockerhub which provide an image, which may be run on any machine compatible with Docker, which has R, HybridCheck and HybridCheckApp pre-installed.

+3. If you have an up to date installation of R on your machine you can install HybridCheck straight from Github using the R devtools package.

-## Using HybridCheck with a Graphical User Interface
+## 1. Using HybridCheck with the pre-packaged utilities for Windows 7, OSX, and Linux.

 For users who want to use HybridCheck without needing to know much R, we have developed a Shiny web-app based GUI.